-Over and Above manages its third major appeal with Harlequin software along with 90 funds.
+Over and Above manages third appeal with Harlequin software along with 90 funds.

 Ian Roome, Head of Fundraising and Volunteering at Over and Above started using Harlequin CRM in 2011.
 He shares how the charity is benefiting from the system and why he feels Harlequin is “by far the outstanding database company” on the market.

 What were your business drivers for investing in Harlequin CRM?

 In 2011, we launched a major appeal to raise £2.2M for our new chemotherapy and day treatment unit.
 We did not have a CRM and fundraising system so it was clear - to maximise the success of our appeal - it was time to look at the charity database market.